Apocrathia/splunk-homeassistant/README.md

 ## Installation
 1. Install the app by copying the `homeassistant` directory to `$SPLUNK_HOME/etc/apps/homeassistant` and restarting Splunk so that the app is recognized.
-2. Create an index for home assistant (If you wish to use a custom index name)
+2. Create an index for home assistant (For basic configuration, you can skip this step.)
     - Goto Settings > Indexes, Click New Index
     - Pick an index name.
 I recommend "homeassistant" or "hass"
     - Leave the other options as default.